2

 If you like the idea of having a really long warranty, then you might want to go for the 3G Cardio Elite.

-If you aren’t aware, you should know that Nautilus owns the Schwinn brand.
-That’s why there tend to be a lot of similarities between Nautilus and Schwinn bikes.
+If you aren’t aware, you should know that Nautilus owns the Schwinn brand – that’s why there tend to be a lot of similarities between Nautilus and Schwinn bikes.

 Well, that about does it.

-I hope this article helps you in your search.
 If you have any questions or comments, feel free to leave them below and I’ll get back to ya soon.

 1. Thanks Will for this helpful review.